First published May 2020, updated June 2021

 Defining the dates of the seasons – when does spring actually begin?

-Spring has sprung and summer is on it’s way.
-However, there are separate dates that could be said to mark the beginning of spring in calendars, so when does it actually begin?
+There are separate dates that could be said to mark the beginning of spring in calendars, so when does it actually begin?

 Two methods frequently used to define the dates of the seasons are the astronomical and meteorological calendars.